Dyalog/OSS-Projects/README.md

 ## Finalised Ideas for GSoC 2025

 To be annouced!
-Estimated time for the release of finalised projects is Mid-January 2025
+Estimated time for the release of finalised projects is before February 11 2025 - 18:00 UTC

 ## For discussions and questions: